-Chantal Wnuk-San Diego Objects 2016 Notice the mixed materials used in these sculptures, Stone, wood, and paint
+Chantal Wnuk-San Diego Objects 2016 Notice the mixed materials used in these sculptures, stone, wood, and paint.

-Louise Bourgeois-Fear Four Notice the organic negative space within the sculpture. and the use of mixed materials, wood and marble
+Louise Bourgeois - Fear Four Notice the organic negative space within the sculpture and the use of mixed materials, wood and marble.

-Louise Bourgeois-Sleep II Notice the organic abstract shape placed on a geometric wooden base
+Dame Barbara Hepworth - Mother and Child Notice the organic abstract shape placed on a geometric/oval base